-Donning & Doffing of PPE (PRE-BOOK)
+Donning & Doffing of PPE

-In this module we are going to delve deeper into the topic of correctly putting on (donning) and taking off (doffing) personal protective equipment; focusing on why we wear PPE and indications for PPE use.
+In this module, we are going to delve deeper into the topic of correctly putting on (donning) and taking off (doffing) personal protective equipment; focusing on why we wear PPE and indications for PPE use.

-Infection control and prevention refers to evidence-based procedures and practices that, when applied correctly, can prevent or reduce the risk of transmission of infectious illness to all stakeholders within the organisation including aged care staff, clients, residents and visitors.
+Infection control and prevention refer to evidence-based procedures and practices that, when applied correctly, can prevent or reduce the risk of transmission of infectious illness to all stakeholders within the organisation including aged care staff, clients, residents and visitors.

 The Department of Health Guidelines outlined in this module should be followed at all times when donning and doffing PPE.
-These are based advice from the Infection Control Expert Group.
+These are based on advice from the Infection Control Expert Group.
 These guidelines may change from time to time in order to reflect current best practice recommendations

 - Understand what PPE is and why it may be required